 Family members of citizens of EEA/Switzerland, who are nationals of third countries

-A family member of a citizen of EEA/Switzerland can travel without a short-term visa to Croatia if he/she has a valid passport and a valid identification card called "Residence card of a family member of a Union citizen", and if he/she travels with or joins the family member who is citizen of EEA/Switzerland.
+A family member of a citizen of the EEA/Switzerland can travel without a short-term visa to Croatia if he/she has a valid passport and a valid identification card called "Residence card of a family member of a Union citizen", and if he/she travels with or joins the family member who is a citizen of the EEA/Switzerland.

-In cases when family members of the EEA/Swiss citizens travel with or are joining a family member who is an EEA/Swiss citizen, and they require a short-term visa, they are given a priority appointment for submission of short-term visa application directly at the Embassy/Consulate.
+If family members of the EEA/Swiss citizens travel with or are joining a family member who is an EEA/Swiss citizen, and they require a short-term visa (C), they are given a priority appointment for submission of short-term visa application directly at the Embassy/Consulate.

 Such applications are processed in expedited procedure, without charging short-term visa (C) fee, and with minimum documentation: short-term visa (C) application form, valid passport, photo, and proof of family relationship with a citizen of EEA/Switzerland.